dmdeugarte/FizzBuzz/README.md

 Generally this goes to 100, but there will be 3 baby steps, and more to follow.

 -Create the loop to state the numbers and words.
+COMPLETED

 -Create the loop to stop the loop at 100.

 -Create an input for where to start and where to stop(rather than from 1-100).
-Also a user interface to choose to play or see the full list from <start> to <finish>
+Also a user interface to choose to play or see the full list from start to finish

 -A timer will be implemented later to add more...
 INTENSITY